Feeling stuck in life? Try a little P.E.A.C.E.

 BETWEEN 6-10 PM:

-How I move: Shower; Slowly massage my face and body with Mahanarayan oil; Tidy up
+How I move (on hot days when I feel like showering): Slowly massage my face and body with Mahanarayan oil; Shower; Tidy up

 What I drink: Chamomile tea for mental relaxation